oleganza/CoreBitcoin/GLOSSARY.md

 ### Hashrate

-A measure of mining hardware performance expressed in hashes per second.
-As of September 5, the hash rate of all Bitcoin mining nodes combined is around 647 000 Gh/s.
-For comparison, AMD Radeon graphics cards produce from 200 to 800 Mh/s depending on model.
+A measure of mining hardware performance expressed in hashes per second (GH/s).
+As of July 27, 2014 the hash rate of all Bitcoin mining nodes combined is around 135 799 000 GH/s.
+For comparison, AMD Radeon graphics cards produce from 0.2 to 0.8 GH/s depending on model.

 ### Hash Type (hashtype)